fthbrmnby/turkish-text-data/README.md

-# turkish-text-data
+# Turkish Product Reviews
-235.165 Turkish product reviews
+This repository contains 235.165 product reviews collected online.
+There are 220.284 positive, 14881 negative reviews.